buildingSMART/IFC4.3.x-development/docs/properties/m/MaxReaction.md

 MaxReaction
 ===========

-Maximum reaction from the element
+Maximum reaction from the element.